-The quiescent background rate in the HRC-S is roughly $6 \times 10^{-5}$ counts/s/arcsec, or 0.10 counts per pixel in 100,000 seconds.
-The area of a dispersed line in the LETGS spectrum is ~ 7 pixels in the dispersion direction (FWHM) by ~ 20 to 65 pixels in the cross-dispersion direction corresponding to roughly 15 to 45 background counts beneath the line in a 100,000 s exposure.
-However, the HRC-S pulse height distribution is narrow enough - with a sigma/mean of ~ 0.22 - that a large fraction of pulse-height space can be excluded from the data to further reduce the background, which has a relatively broad pulse-height distribution.
+The quiescent background rate in the HRC-S is roughly 6×10^{-5} cts s-1 arcsec-2, or 0.10 counts per pixel in 100,000 seconds.
+The extent of a dispersed line in the LETGS spectrum is ~ 7 pixels in the dispersion direction (FWHM) and ~ 20 to 65 pixels in the cross-dispersion direction, corresponding to roughly 15 to 45 background counts beneath the line in a 100,000 s exposure.
+However, the HRC-S pulse height distribution is sufficiently narrow that a large fraction of pulse-height space can be excluded from the data to further reduce the background, which has a relatively broad pulse-height distribution.

 Since gain varies by more than a factor of two across the HRC-S, a gain map has been created which allows the calculation of position-independent pulse height (PI) values from PHA values as part of standard data processing.
-The relationship between photon wavelength and mean PI value has been determined from laboratory and flight data so that PI/wavelength filtering can be applied to LETG spectra to substantially reduce the background level using standard CIAO (version > 2.1) tools (see "Background Reduction and Position-Dependent Gain" on the LETGS home page).
+The relationship between photon wavelength and mean PI value has been determined from laboratory and flight data so that PI/wavelength filtering can be applied to LETG spectra to substantially reduce the background level using standard CIAO tools (see "Background Reduction and Position-Dependent Gain" on the LETGS Observer Information web page).
 Roughly 60% of the background is removed in this way with a < 1% loss of (1st order) X rays, using a "light" PI filter.
-Because of a gradual decrease in the HRC-S gain (see the LETGS Home Page, http://cxc.harvard.edu/cal/Letg) and localized pulse-height anomalies, observers should exercise extreme caution in using the "medium" or "heavy" filters.
+Because of a gradual decrease in the HRC-S gain (see the LETGS page) and localized pulse-height anomalies, observers should exercise extreme caution in using the "medium" or "heavy" filters.
 An improved pulse-height filter accounting for gain changes and using a finer spatial grid is under development.